deepakkarki/js-projects/08-html-canvas/readme.md

 # Fun with HTML5 canvas

-This is the fourth project of WesBos's [JS30 series](https://javascript30.com).
+This is the eighth project of WesBos's [JS30 series](https://javascript30.com).
 We will be creating a drawing canvas as seen below!

 <iframe width="640" height="360" src="https://www.youtube.com/embed/8ZGAzJ0drl0?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>